dusktreader/flask-praetorian/README.rst

 =====================

-This Quick Start guide will help you get started on working on flask-praetorian in a development environment so that you can add features and run t3ests
+This Quick Start guide will help you get started on working on flask-praetorian in a development environment so that you can add features and run tests

 Dependencies
 ------------